Varun487/AIAlgoTrading/README.md

 To build a platform for creating, backtesting and paper trading new automated strategies on real-time, minute scale data with the help of AI models.

-# Microservices in the project
+# Components in the project

 ## Data Feeder